Marc Logan (broadcast journalist)

-Marcelo Logan Ponti Jr. (born January 31, 1971), known professionally as Marc Logan or Kaka Marc, is a Filipino broadcast journalist, TV host, comedian, and radio commentator who specializes in satirical and comical infotainment.
+Marcelo "Marc" Logan Ponti Jr. (born January 31, 1966), also known as Kaka Marc, is a Filipino broadcast journalist, TV host, actor, comedian, and radio commentator who specializes in satirical and comical infotainment.
 He is popularly known for his tongue-in-cheek reporting and comedic voice overs.
 He is also active in social media and tabloids providing infotainment.

 Career

-In 1996, Logan was hired to read humorous trivial segments and features on TV Patrol, the flagship national network news broadcast of the ABS-CBN station.
-Logan introduced the concept of "infotainment", information combined with entertainment news.
+In 1996, Logan was hired as a desk editor by ABS-CBN.
+He then moved on to read humorous trivial segments and features on TV Patrol, the flagship national network news broadcast of the ABS-CBN station.
+Logan introduced the concept of "infotainment," information combined with entertainment news.
 He hosted and produced the program Mga Kwento ni Marc Logan (lit.
-'Stories by Marc Logan'), a weekly entertainment show which features humorous videos collected from social media posts.
+'Stories by Marc Logan'), a weekly entertainment show that features humorous videos collected from social media posts.
 Logan previously hosted a show with the same concept titled Vid-Joking.
 His segment on TV Patrol is also named "Mga Kwento ni Marc Logan" and previously was "Meron Akong Kwento" (lit.
 'I have a Story').

+In January 2023, Logan took an optional retirement from ABS-CBN but continued to appear on TV Patrol until he silently left the said newscast on January 19, 2024.
+After his retirement, he became a full-time producer of his travel show, Tribu Katuga (Kain Tulog Gala), and built his production company, Logan’s Run Entertainment Production, where he is the President and CEO.
+He is also serves as a creative consultant and station manager for the IBC's AM radio station DWAN-AM.

+On February 5, 2024, Logan joined Abante's social media news channel Abante TeleTabloid as one of its program anchors.
+He also leads the channel's flagship newscast.

+On March 8, 2024, Logan signed with TV5 Network Inc. He would then become the host of Top 5: Mga Kwentong Marc Logan, airing on TV5 and RPTV.

+On July 1, 2024, Logan debuted his new radio programs, KaLogan and ReFOODlika na sa Pilipinas on DWAN-AM, marking his return to AM radio after four years.

+Personal life

+Logan is the fifth in a family with six children.
+In 2023, Logan married Eloisa Diego, his partner for nearly two decades with whom he shared two children.
+According to ABS-CBN News, the two have been married since December 2003, before hosting a church wedding in 2023.